Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How do I know if my servicer skipped steps in the evaluation?

-Without professional review, you cannot know.
+Without expert review, you cannot know.
 Servicers frequently cite ineligibility for programs that borrowers actually qualify for.
 A professional review identifies any gaps.

 FHA Modification Terms — and the Income Trap